Intermediate dimensions of infinitely generated attractors: Setting and preliminaries

 \subsection{Infinite iterated function systems and pressure functions}

 We will work with infinite iterated function systems, defined as in~\cite{Mauldin1996} as follows.

-\begin{defn} Let $d \in \N$ and let $X$ be a compact, connected subset of $\Rd$ with more than one point, equipped with the Euclidean metric.
+\begin{defn} Let $d \in \N$ and let $X$ be a compact, connected subset of $\Rd$ with more than one point, equipped with the metric induced by the Euclidean norm $||\cdot ||$.
 We say that an \emph{infinite iterated function system (IIFS)} on $X$ is a collection of maps $S_i \colon X \to X$, $i \in I$, where $I$ is a countable index set, such that there exists $\rho \in [0,1)$ such that

 \end{defn}

 The assumption that the maps are uniformly contracting will be important when defining the limit set.
 We now introduce some notation.
 Define $I_0 \coloneqq \{\varnothing\}$ and $I^* \coloneqq \bigcup_{i=1}^\infty I^n$.
 We call elements of $I^*$ \emph{finite words} and elements of $I^\N$ \emph{infinite words}.
 We usually denote words by the letter $w$, and we write $w = i_1 \cdots i_n$ and $w=i_1i_2\ldots$ instead of $w= (i_1,\ldots,i_n)$ and $w=(i_1,i_2,\ldots)$ respectively.
 We say that a word in $I^n$ has \emph{length} $n$, and an infinite word has \emph{length} $\infty$.
 If $w \in I^* \cup I^\N$ and $n \in \N$ does not exceed the length of $w$ then we write $w|_n \coloneqq w_1 \ldots w_n \in I^n$, and $w|_0 \coloneqq \varnothing$.
 If $w \in I_0 \cup I^* \cup I^\N$ and $v \in I_0 \cup I^*$ then we say that $v$ is a \emph{prefix} of $w$ if there exists $n \in \{0,1,2,\ldots\}$ such that $v = w|_n$.
 For $w \in I^n$ we define